 Holding a resource consent from Hawke’s Bay Regional Council is a formal, legal arrangement that allows you access to use a shared natural resource according to the consent conditions.

-By holding a consent, you will have ongoing contact with HBRC and we have outlined some of the responsibilities and contact information for you.
+By holding a consent, you will have ongoing contact with the Regional Council and we have outlined some of the responsibilities and contact information for you.

-Each year HBRC will provide you with information on the annual charges and any other relevant material or changes in our Consent Charges Guide.
+Each year the Regional Council will provide you with information on the annual charges and any other relevant material or changes in our Consent Charges Guide.
 This is posted out in July/August.
 These charges are set by Council during the Annual Plan process earlier in the year, and in March/April you also have the opportunity to consider the proposed charges, and submit for or against these.

 1.Comply with all conditions

 Once you are granted consent you become a legal consent holder.
-This means that you are responsible for meeting the conditions HBRC imposes on your activity.
-It is your responsibility to read through the consent document that HBRC sends you and ensure you comply with all the conditions.
+This means that you are responsible for meeting the conditions the Regional Council imposes on your activity.
+It is your responsibility to read through the consent document that the Regional Council sends you and ensure you comply with all the conditions.

 If your consent is for a seasonal activity – such as taking water – we strongly recommend you check your conditions before each season starts to remind yourself and any staff what these conditions are and ensure you have the ability to meet them.